snex-io/snex-web/docs/events/README.md

 1) **Create a Session**

 A session is basically a unique ID to which controllers can connect and send events.
-If you created a game, you set up a session using the SNEX lib on your end and your users needs to know the session ID to connect.
+If you create a game and want users to play it using SNEX, you first set up a session using the SNEX library on your end and then your users needs to know the session ID to connect to.

 ```js
 const snex = require('snex');